A soothing breeze. Stillness. Color. Space and time.

-I’m in the very-close-to-final draft of what once was Lucy Pilgrim, come home., now titled I’m home.
-Written in first-person, it is the story of a woman returning, with foreign husband and teenager son in tow, to the cradle of her civilization in Iowa after a quarter-of-a-century of fancy-living in foreign capitals then settling in a Mediterranean village.
+I’m in the very-close-to-final draft.
+Written in first-person, it is the story of a woman returning, with foreign husband and teenager son in tow, to the cradle of her civilization in Iowa after a quarter-of-a-century of fancy-living, working as a model and actress in foreign capitals, then settling in a Mediterranean village.

 She aches for her dead father, cares for her ailing mother, is exasperated by a university teaching job with mostly uninterested students, and reacquaints herself with a family who are both glad she’s back and wondering how soon she will go again.

-This test of her stamina takes readers, with humor, through a confused, open-hearted, yet on occasion close-minded Midwest, and a gorgeous seasonal landscape.
-Readers listen to a bright, scared, and brave middle-aged woman while she deals with her ill and angry husband, their excited then depressed son, her relieved mother in misery, grateful siblings, funny and loving friends (false ones, too), wooers.
-The story moves through time and space, playing with past, present, and future, is often epigrammatic and aphoristic and is sprinkled with domestic and international travels.
+This test of her stamina takes readers, with humor, through a confused, open-hearted, yet on occasion close-minded Midwest, and a gorgeous seasonal landscape as the narrator deals with her ill and angry husband, their excited then depressed son, her relieved mother in misery, grateful siblings, funny and loving friends (false ones, too), and some local wooers.
+Traveling through time and space, playing with past, present, and future, the tale is often epigrammatic and aphoristic .

 This is a journey that brings this unnamed woman ultimately home to herself, as she lets go of one dream and realizes others.